-- Successful completion of Biology with a grade of B or better is highly encouraged.
+- Successful completion of SCI200 - Biology and SCI300 - Chemistry with a grade of B or better is highly recommended

-- Proficient in the use of computer software for word processing and spreadsheets.
+- Proficiency in the use of computer software for word processing and spreadsheets.

-- Reading content and amount is geared to a college level course.
+- Readiness for reading content and volume, and writing expectation geared to a college-level course.

-- A considerable time commitment is expected outside of the school day.
+- Considerable time commitment is expected outside of the school day.

 - Class will cover an extensive amount of content in order to give a complete understanding of the field of biology.